darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### print diffusion

 A second, independent diffusion filter applied at the print stage rather than the film stage -- simulating a filter placed at the enlarger instead of the camera.
 Its controls are the same as [diffusion](#diffusion) above, applied independently: _enable print diffusion_, _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, _print diffusion halo warmth_.

-## advanced

-quality
-: Trade-off between spectral accuracy and processing speed.
-Higher settings use a finer-resolution lookup table, interpolated with PCHIP splines and validated against the reference implementation.

-pre-compression boost
-: Multiplies XYZ luminance before the output gamut compressor, pushing the histogram brighter while the compressor's own highlight rolloff is preserved.
-1.0 is neutral/off.